This tutorial demonstrates how to sort by number in Excel and Google Sheets.

 Sort by Number in Google Sheets

-To do that, position the mouse on a column letter and click on the arrow when it appears next to the letter.
+Position the mouse on a column letter and click on the arrow when it appears next to the letter.
 Then click on Sort sheet A → Z.

 Again, as in the sections above, you get numbers in Column B sorted in ascending order.